Maxz2136/AI-assignment/assignment-2/solution.md

 Here, the heuristic cost calculated will be overestimating.
 This is because, the path cost calculated to reach goal state is calculated in a greedy way, which may give at best optimal solution or a sub-optimal solution, in every case.

+## Steps to follow while running the program

+ **1**>You can execute the program by executing the executing file or by compiling the .cpp file by running make command.
+Make sure makefile is present in the current directory where the cpp file (source code) is.

+**2**> On executing the program, first thing the program asks is for the number of nodes we want for the **TSP** problem.

+**3**> Next, the program needs the user to insert the edge weights.
+In this program, the assumption is made that the start node is always marked as 0 and all other nodes are marked with distinct numbers from 1 to N-1, if N is the total number of nodes.
+Then we insert edge weights for each pair of nodes possible, starting with node 0 and pairing starts with node 0 and goes to node N-1.
+For the pair of self nodes, ie for eg- node 0 and node0, we insert -1 in that case.

+For the above graph example,

+The edge weight input will be in the following format-

+-1 1 3 5
+1 -1 3 4
+3 3 -1 7
+5 4 7 -1